CrazyRobMiles/MQTT-security/Secure Sockets/README.md

 ```
 sudo apt-get install openssl
 ```
-We might not have to do this, may be already installed - in which case we get told so by the installer.
+We might not have to do this, it may be already installed - in which case we get told so by the installer.
 ## Make the certificate authority key
 The certificate authority key is the daddy of our security.
 We are going to make a *self signed* key which we can use to create keys that can be used to encrypt conversations.
 Keys made from this key can't be used to authenticate an https site.
 If you want a "proper" certificate authority key that can be used to both encrpyt messages and authenticate hosts you should take a look at Let's Encrypt which you can find [here](https://letsencrypt.org/getting-started/).
 ```